Francesco Netti: Biography

 He was awarded a silver and bronze medals for depicting the Arrival to Paris of the Commissariato Italiano for the 1867 Universal Exposition.
 Among his works are Death of St Joseph Calasanz, (1859); The Madness of Haydee, displayed at the 1860 Exhibition of Florence; After an Orgy, depicting a Pulcinella character in a masked ball; Episode of May 15, 1848 in Naples; La sera del dì di festa, depicting a raucous party with dancing; Donne che si preparano per un ballo in maschera; Una processione di penitenza durante l'eruzione del Vesuvio del 1631, al ponte della Maddalena; La pioggia; Uscendo dal ballo all'alba; and Ricordo di Parigi; and Mary Magdalen at the tomb of Jesus, painted for the cathedral of Altamura.

 Netti also painted in Neo-Pompeian style, including Gladiator games during a meal in Pompei and Greek Choir ascending to Temple, awarded a prize at the 1876 Exhibition of Naples.
 To the 1883 Exposition of Rome, he sent a morbidly sensual canvas: Le signore alla Corte il assise.
 At the 1884 exhibition he displayed La Siesta.
 In 1887 at Venice, he exhibited: Donne turche che prendono il caffè e La crisi.
 His painting L'Abbeveratoio, and Un ritorno dalla campagna(1883), were sent out of the country.
 Netti also completed many portraits and minor works in watercolors and oil.
 He worked in both Paris and the artists' colony at Grez-sur-Loing later in life.
+He died on August 28, 1894, in Santeramo in Colle.